-Students must complete four (4) credits/weeks of an ambulatory selective or general elective in their field of their choice.
-If a student chooses to complete a general elective in third year, the ambulatory selective must be completed in fourth year.
-Exceptions to the patient care ambulatory selective or general elective, such as research or discretionary time, must be approved by appropriate course directors (electives director/s and director of scholarly projects, for example, if a research elective is requested), Associate Dean of Student Affairs, and the Associate Dean of Clinical and Competency-

-Based Education.
-Discretionary time or non-patient care elective time completed in third year counts towards total allowable credit hours in non-patient care (8 total weeks) and/or discretionary time (12 total weeks) to ensure all graduation requirements are met.
+Students must complete 12 credits/weeks of electives in their field of their choice, with one meeting the ambulatory selective criteria.
+See electives catalog for electives that qualify for ambulatory selective requirement, see Years 3 and 4 Credit Requirement Policy for more information.
+If a student chooses to complete all general electives in Year 3, the ambulatory selective must be completed in Year 4.
+Exceptions to the patient care ambulatory selective or general electives, such as research or discretionary time, must be approved as per the linked process from the student resources website: https://catalog.phoenixmed.arizona.edu/section/Research.
+Discretionary time or non-patient care electives time completed in third year counts towards total allowable credit hours in non-patient care (total of 12 credits between four allowed during Year 3 and eight allowed in Year 4) and/or discretionary time (12 total weeks) to ensure all graduation requirements are met.